imanom/Iso-9660-FileSystem/README.md

 - VirtualBox

 ### How to run?
-- Navigate to `Code` folder and run make.sh which creates `boot.iso`.
+- Navigate to `UEFI/Code` folder and run make.sh which creates `boot.iso`.
 - Load the `boot.iso` into a virtual machine in VirtualBox with UEFI enabled.